AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 Image data is expressed as a collection of `pixels`.
 A pixel represents all color information for a single point in the image.
 A pixel consists of one or more components of color values and alpha information.

 An RGB pixel with alpha information has four components: "red", "green", "blue", and "alpha".
 An opaque RGB pixel has only three components.
 Including an alpha channel as a fourth yields RGBA.
 An opaque gray scale pixel has one component.
-A gray scale pixel with alpha, has two components.
+A gray scale pixel with alpha has two components.

 In order to properly interpret pixel data, Photoshop needs to know which color profile the data is expressed in.
 An example of a color profile is `"Adobe RGB (1998)"`.
 All image data here will include the associated profile, and Photoshop will perform color conversions when needed.
 You can get the list of available color profiles by invoking [[Photoshop.getColorProfiles]] on the app object:
 ```javascript